-Although Gran Canaria it's known for its great weather and back to back hours of sunshine, sometimes it does happen to get some bad weather and rainy days.
+Although the island of Gran Canaria is known for its great weather and back to back hours of sunshine, sometimes it does happen to get some bad weather and rainy days.
 So what can you do when this occurs while you're there on holiday?

 You may have had plans for a holiday where all you do is sit all day by the pool, but the weather may have other plans.